chipmuenk/modular_synths/esp32.md

 and open `Tools -> Serial Plotter` and set the baud rate to 115200.

+### Arduino Audio Tools

+This library mainly provides different audio sources and sinks, including sound generators and encoders and decoders.

+https://github.com/pschatzmann/arduino-audio-tools can also be installed as a zip-File

 ## ESP32 Audio Kit

 The [ESP32 Audio Kit v2.2 A247](https://docs.ai-thinker.com/en/esp32-audio-kit) board, available for ca. 15 € at [Aliexpress](https://de.aliexpress.com/i/33003284057.html), ticked all the right boxes for me: A powerful and widely used processor, audio codec included and lots of audio interfaces.
 The board is built around the [ESP32-A1S Audio break-out board](https://docs.ai-thinker.com/en/esp32-a1s) which also can/could be bought stand-alone.